 So there you have it – a solid approach to determining your shirt’s value.
 Remember – as with everything else – a t-shirt is also worth what someone is willing to pay for it.
-If you’re still stumped, we’ve got a section in our forum dedicated to determining value.
-Upload a photo and detail everything you know about the t-shirt – history, condition, etc. and our forum members will weigh-in on its value.
+Case in point: the $6000 all over print Aladdin Genie t-shirt.

 Oh, and why the heck were you rummaging through your Grandad’s clothes anyway?!